Master Thoughtful Gifting with Our Wānaka Holiday Shopping Guide

 2/99 Sir Tim Wallis Drive, Three Parks, Wānaka

-Say it with flowers—or plants or pots or other leafy green goodness.
+Say it with flowers—or plants, or pots, or other leafy green goodness.
 If you thought you’d seen all there is to see when it comes to florists then a visit to The Green Room will quickly change your mind.
-A smart, fresh and colourful botanical store, the team here offer custom made bouquets, potted plants, flower advice and even twice monthly floral arranging workshops.
+A smart, fresh and colourful botanical store, the team here offer custom-made bouquets, potted plants, flower advice and seasonal floral arranging workshops.
 If you’re out of town you can even buy a floral box online and have it delivered to your loved one’s door.

 The Workroom